Journey of Discernment

 Be active in the faith community

 One should not retreat to solitude for discernment.
 While there are necessary times for solitude and quiet during the process, being active in one’s congregation may be the single most important factor in understanding one’s call.
 If possible, one should participate in as broad and deep a way as possible.
 This breadth and depth of service is helpful at many levels.
 Such service also allows one a chance to see and experience the widest range possible of parish life, test interests and skills, and provide a deepened sense of the life of the laity.
-If one should encounter or witness some negativity in the course of this service, talk this over with the clergy person.
+If one should encounter or witness some negativity in the course of this service, talk this over with the sponsoring priest.
 But one should not be discouraged unnecessarily by it—negative things occur in Christian communities just as they do in other situations.

 Anyone sensing God’s call in their life to some form of leadership in the church will begin by having a series of conversations with the priest in charge of their congregation.
 These conversations may last for several months and cover a wide range of topics from a spiritual autobiography, to a sense of call, to the concrete circumstances of one’s life that shape ministry possibilities.
 Confirmation or Reception in the Episcopal Church and an active presence in the congregation is assumed.

-Attend a Diocesan Information Gathering
+Attend a Discernment Information Gathering | Step 4

 **Note: this step is still in the development stage.
 The Commission on Ministry plans to begin holding regular gatherings such as this soon.
 Until that time, it is not a requirement for proceeding on to the next step.

-Congregational Discernment Committee Process
+Congregational Discernment Committee Process | Step 5

 For a detailed discussion of suggested protocols for conducting meetings, click here.

 While the above link contains a good amount of information and suggestions for conducting the meetings, it is important to note a couple of additional ideas here.
-In addition to the basic rule of strict confidentiality, CDC members also should approach this work with the attitude that this process is intended to be helpful to the individual, the congregation and the church at large.
+In addition to the basic rule of strict confidentiality, CDC members also should approach this work with the attitude that this process is intended to be helpful to the discerner, the congregation and the church at large.
 Therefore, uppermost in their minds and conduct should be a sense of Christian love, justice and dignity for all persons.
-Trick questions or overly aggressive “interviewing” are counter to the aims of the process and can do untold harm to the seeker and/or members of the CDC.
+Trick questions or overly aggressive “interviewing” are counter to the aims of the process and can do untold harm to the discerner and/or members of the CDC.
 Remember, while being attentive and thorough, also relax and trust the process.
 There will be times where the desire to come to a quick conclusion may prevent the committee from doing deeper work and waiting for the Spirit to lead, so patience and trust is important.
 A mid-point check-in with a CDC mentor should be utilized to make sure the committee is on track and to resolve any other issues.